codemagic-ci-cd/cli-tools/docs/app-store-connect/beta-build-localizations/create.md

 Alphanumeric ID value of the Build
+### Optional arguments for action `create`

 ##### `--locale, -l=da | de-DE | el | en-AU | en-CA | en-GB | en-US | es-ES | es-MX | fi | fr-CA | fr-FR | id | it | ja | ko | ms | nl-NL | no | pt-BR | pt-PT | ru | sv | th | tr | vi | zh-Hans | zh-Hant`

 The locale code name for displaying localized "What's new" content in TestFlight.
+In case not provided, application's primary locale from test information is used instead.
 Learn more from https://developer.apple.com/documentation/appstoreconnectapi/betabuildlocalizationcreaterequest/data/attributes
-### Optional arguments for action `create`

 ##### `--whats-new, -n=WHATS_NEW`